-However, IOP is not recommended for everyone.
+An intensive outpatient program is a great option for a number of individuals.
+IOP is not recommended for everyone.
 Individuals who choose to attend an intensive outpatient program should have a supportive and reliable home life.
 Their home environment should also be drugand alcohol-free to avoid the potential temptation to relapse.
 If a person does not have a stable and supportive home environment, residential treatment may be recommended.

 Additionally, IOP is typically not best for individuals with severe substance use disorders or co-occurring disorders.
 These cases will usually require a more intensive approach to treatment such as a residential program that offers round-the-clock supervision.

-- be committed to their recovery from drug or alcohol addiction
+- Clients who are committed to their recovery from drug or alcohol addiction

-What To Expect During Intensive Outpatient Treatment
+What To Expect During An Intensive Outpatient Program